Approximations in the homogeneous Ising model

-Our approximation formulae apply to any regular graph but we restricted our attention to lattice graphs in this paper because of our particular interest in fMRI applications.
-Our simulation setup consisted of simulating realizations from Ising models on two lattice configurations and with three different neighborhood orders.
-(Because of edge effects, our lattice graphs are only approximately regular.)
-The two lattices had grids of sizes $116\times 152$ and $64\times 64$.
-The neighborhoods we chose for our simulations were of the first, second and fifth orders, corresponding to graphs of degree $k=4, 8$ and $24$, respectively.
-For each of the six combinations of grid sizes and graph degrees, we compared performance for {1,102} different pairs of values of the { Ising parameters $(\alpha, \beta) \in [0,\, 5] \times [0.005, \, 10]$ (19 values for $\alpha$, and 58 values for $\beta$).
-Note that there is no need to evaluate the approximations for negative $\alpha$ because $Z(-\alpha, \beta ) = \exp{(-\alpha n)} Z(\alpha, \beta)$ for all pairs $(\alpha, \beta)$.
-(In particular, moments such as $E_{-\alpha, \beta}(\hat{M})$ can be easily obtained from $E_{\alpha, \beta}(\hat{M})$.)} For each setting, we estimated the Ising moments and normalizing constant from samples obtained using the \citet{Swendsen-Wang-1987} algorithm with a burn-in period of 10,000 iterations and a sample size of 10,000 realizations from the post-burn-in iterations and used these estimates as the ``gold standard'' reference values.
-All calculations were done on a desktop computer with an 8-core Intel i7-3770 processor with clockspeed 3.40GHz with 32GB of RAM memory, and running Scientific Linux 6.4.
+We simulated realizations from Ising models on two lattice configurations and with three different neighborhood orders.
+The two lattices had grids of sizes $116{\times} 152$ and $64{\times} 64$, respectively.
+The neighborhoods we chose for our simulations were of the first, second and fifth orders, corresponding to graphs of degree $k{=}4, 8$ and $24$, respectively.
+For each of the six combinations of grid sizes and graph degrees, we compared performance for {1,102} different pairs of values of the Ising parameters $(\alpha, \beta) {\in} [0,\, 5] {\times} [0.005, \, 10]$ (19 values for $\alpha$, and 58 values for $\beta$).
+Note that there is no need to evaluate the approximations for negative $\alpha$ because $Z(-\alpha, \beta ) {=} \exp{(-\alpha n)} Z(\alpha, \beta)$ for all pairs $(\alpha, \beta)$.
+(In particular, moments such as $\E_{-\alpha, \beta}(\hat{M})$ can be easily obtained from $\E_{\alpha, \beta}(\hat{M})$.)
+For each setting, we estimated the Ising moments and normalizing constant from samples obtained using the Swendsen-Wang~\citet{Swendsen-Wang-1987} algorithm with a burn-in period of 10,000 iterations and a sample size of 10,000 realizations from the post-burn-in iterations and used these estimates as the ``gold standard'' reference values.